What is rectal cancer?

 How is rectal cancer treated?

 Surgery is almost always used to treat rectal cancer.
 The cancer is more easily removed when it is found early.
-If the cancer has spread beyond the rectum, you may also need radiation or chemotherapy.
+You may also need radiation therapy or chemotherapy.
 Other medicines that destroy cancer cells, such as targeted therapy or immunotherapy, may also be used.

 How can you care for yourself when you have rectal cancer?